KumoCorp/kumomta/docs/general/about.md

 Because this manual serves as a reference, it does not provide general instruction on SMTP or email infrastructure concepts.
 It also does not teach you how to use your operating system or command-line interpreter.

-The KumoMTA Software is under constant development, and the Reference Manual is updated frequently as well.
+The KumoMTA Software is under constant development, and this Manual is updated frequently as well.

-If you have questions about using KumoMTA, join the KumoMTA Community Discord.
+If you have questions about using KumoMTA, community support is available in the [Forum](https://forums.kumomta.com) and the [Community Discord](https://kumomta.com/discord).

 ## Typographical and Syntax Conventions